stliang/cpp-bazel/README.md

 # python-base
-Docker base image for Python apps, built using Bazel on Cloud Build
+Docker base image for Python apps built using Bazel on Cloud Build